tommyno/generic-toggle-with-css-fadein/README.md

 # Generic toggle with css fade in
-Generic JS toggle, using CSS to fade in content.
+Generic JS toggle, with ARIA support, using CSS to fade in content.

 ## Demo
 https://tommyno.github.io/generic-toggle-with-css-fadein